 Jesus Before Pilate

-11 Now Jesus stood before the governor: and the governor asked him, saying, “Are you the King of the Jews?”
+11 Now Jesus stood before the governor, and the governor asked him, “Are you the King of the Jews?”

 Jesus said to him, “So you say.”

 12 When he was accused by the chief priests and elders, he answered nothing.
-13 Then Pilate said to him, “Don’t you hear how many things they testify against you?”
+13 Then Pilate said to him, “Don’t you hear all the things they are testifying against you?”

 14 He gave him no answer, not even one word, so that the governor marveled greatly.